-Four is a huge milestone year for children, because it’s when many of them start preschool.
+Four is a huge milestone year for children, because it’s when many of four year olds start preschool.
 But that’s not all.

 By age four, your child gets more and more creative with make-believe play.
 According to the CDC, he cooperates with other kids, and will articulate what he likes and cares about.
 Playdates become your new normal.
 She’ll sing a song or poem from memory and can tell stories.
 And of course, she knows her first and last name.
 Your kiddo will name some colors and numbers, begin grasping the concept of time, draw an actual human with up to four body parts, and will play board games.
 And when you go to the park or playground, he’ll catch a ball and hop around.